openharmony/docs/en/readme/compilation-and-building.md

 -   Subsystem

     OpenHarmony is designed with a layered architecture, which consists of the kernel layer, system service layer, framework layer, and application layer from the bottom up.
-System functions are developed by the level of system, subsystem, and module.
-In a multi-device deployment scenario, you can customize subsystems and modules as required.
-A subsystem is a logical concept and is a flexible combination of modules.
+System functions are developed by the level of system, subsystem, and component.
+In a multi-device deployment scenario, you can customize subsystems and components as required.
+A subsystem is a logical concept and is a flexible combination of components.

--   Module
+-   Component

-    A module is a reusable software unit that contains source code, configuration files, resource files, and build scripts.
-A module can be built independently, integrated in binary mode, and then tested independently.
+    A component is a reusable software unit that contains source code, configuration files, resource files, and build scripts.
+A component can be built independently, integrated in binary mode, and then tested independently.

 -   GN

-    Generate Ninja (GN) is a system used to generate build files for Ninja.
+    GN is a system used to generate build files for Ninja.

 -   Ninja